almcc/cpp-makefile/README.md

 - `make lcov` Runs a line coverage report, (after running the tests again) and generates an HTML report.
 - `make cppcheck` Runs cppcheck over code, outputs a text file and cats to screen.
 - `make vera` Runs vera++ with most rules enabled, creates text report.
-- `make cpplint` Runs cpplint and creates a text report.
+- `make cpplint` Runs cpplint and creates text and html reports.
 Run utils/cpplint.py --filter= for a list of checks to filter.
+- `make oclint` Runs oclint and produces an html report.
 - `make install` Installs files, base directory defined by DESTDIR variable.
 - `make uninstall` Un-installs all files, base directory defined by DESTDIR variable.
 - `make dist` Makes a tar.gz file for distribution.